 - There are 5.7 Bunkers in every square kilometer.

-- Concrete, steel and iron is what makes a bunker.
+- Concrete, steel, and iron are what make a bunker.

 - The plan was to build 750.000 Bunkers around the country